dixonge/Vagabondians-grav/pages/03.blog/mt-st-helens/post.md

 tags:  mount st. helens
   - washington
 ---
 Mount St. Helens was not on my original list of things to do or see in Washington.
 But as things turned out, it was a good stopping point on the way to Seattle.
 So hey, why not, right?
-I mean, it's a huge frickin' volcano!o we parked for a couple of nights at the [](http://www.silvercovervresort.com/" target="_blank">Silver Cove RV Resort and took a day trip in to the Mount St. Helens National Volcanic Monument.
+I mean, it's a huge frickin' volcano!o we parked for a couple of nights at the [Silver Cove RV Resort](http://www.silvercovervresort.com/) and took a day trip in to the Mount St. Helens National Volcanic Monument.

 http://www.facebook.com/photo.php?fbid=271218176228343&#038;set=a.271218136228347.89161.197146780302150&#038;type=1&#038;theater